-Prof. Dr. habil.
-Alexander Löser conducts research and teaching in the areas of Database Systems and Text-based Information Systems at Beuth University of Applied Sciences Berlin since September 2013.
+Prof. Dr.-Ing. habil.
+Alexander Löser conducts research and teaching in the areas of Data Science and Text-based Information Systems at Beuth University of Applied Sciences Berlin since September 2013.

 Alexander recieved his Master from HTW Berlin in 2002, his Ph.D. from TU Berlin in 2005 at the DFG Graduate School of Distributed Information Systems (GKVI) and his Habilitation (Lehrbefugnis für das Fach Angewandte Informatik) from TU Berlin in 2013.